gbr1/raccoon_ros/README.md

 To run teleop control: <br>
 `roslaunch raccoon_demo teleop.launch` <br>
-*Note: this node was designed to be used on the demo model with an X mode joypad, so if you use it is possible to obtain have issues with the navigation stack *
+*Note: this node was designed to be used on the demo model with an X mode joypad, so if you use it is possible to obtain have issues with the navigation stack.*

 ## Dependencies